ivanmrnn/restaurant-php/README.md

 ## How to run the restaurant web app:

-The repository is public and located at <a href="https://github.com/ivanmrnn/restaurant-php" target="_blank" rel="noopener noreferrer">https://github.com/ivanmrnn/restaurant-php</a>
 Documentation available at <a href="https://restaurant-php.readthedocs.io/en/latest/" target="_blank" rel="noopener noreferrer">https://restaurant-php.readthedocs.io/en/latest/</a>

 1. Download and install XAMPP.